mLenehan1/ECE-FinalYearProject/ProjectReport/Introduction/introduction.md

 achieved through the combination of chosen software and hardware.

 Listener tracking implementations must be investigated.
-These implementations tend to include Wi-Fi, or Bluetooth tracking, through either signal strength, or Round Trip Time algorithms.
+These implementations tend to include Wi-Fi or Bluetooth tracking through either signal strength, or Round Trip Time algorithms.
 More complex examples exist of implementations using multiple antenna arrays to give directionality and distance, however, these implementations tend to be cost prohibitive.
 The advantages and disadvantages of